nsaje/dotfiles/server/restapi/docs/api_blueprint.md

 ### Edit a content ad [PUT /rest/v1/contentads/{contentAdId}]

-Note: At the moment only the `state`, `label` and `trackerUrls` fields can be modified through the API.
+Note: At the moment only the `state`, `label` and `trackers` fields can be modified through the API.
 As an alternative to editing other fields, please pause and/or archive the existing ads you want to change and create new ones via the API.